 The Bottom Line

-All five destinations are reachable for under $300 total if you book 2-3 weeks in advance, fly midweek, and skip the tourist-trap hotels.
-February is genuinely one of the best months to travel on a budget — use it.
+All five destinations are doable for under $300 if you book 2-3 weeks ahead, fly midweek, and skip the tourist-trap hotels.
+February is genuinely one of the best months to travel on a budget — don't let it pass you by.

 Live Travel Deals